Digital Switchover

 Toob emailed customers to advise them of the outage.
 How widespread?
 Exact duration?
 Cause?
 Not mentioned in the email

-October 28, 2024 – Experience a brief routing issue, some sites were accessible and some not.
+October 28, 2024 – Experience a brief routing issue, some sites were accessible and some were not.
 I connected via a VPN and everything seemed OK.
 Unable to diagnose further.

 Telecare and the PSTN shutdown